-For safe and effective tissue heating and safe anatomical access abide by the following guidelines:
+For desired tissue heating and anatomical access abide by the following guidelines:

-- For desired tissue heating and anatomical access abide by the following guidelines: - For thoracic z-joint neurotomy, the electrode should be directed at the superolateral aspect of the transverse process.
-Placement of the electrode more medial on the transverse process brings the electrode closer to the segmental nerve root and farther from the medial branch; this can increase the risk of both inadvertent heating of the segmental nerve root and inadequate heating of the medial branch. - In a lateral fluoroscopic view, the electrode should not be more ventral than the anterior margin of the transverse process.
-Placement more ventral to the target point brings the electrode closer to the pleural cavity and increases the risk of inadvertent heating of this structure. - For all targets, the introducer should be directed towards the target site until the tip is in contact with bone.
-When the stylet is removed and the electrode is inserted.
-It may be necessary to advance the active tip of the probe so that the radiopaque band reaches the superior border of the transverse process. - Ensure that the probe is seated firmly in the introducer before proceeding.
-This will achieve the appropriate electrode length for treatment. - The stylet should always be replaced in the introducer prior to repositioning.
+- For lumbar z-joint neurotomy, the electrode should be directed at the mid point of the base of the SAP.
+Placement of the electrode more lateral on the transverse process brings the electrode further from the known course of the medial branch; this can decrease the probability of lesioning the medial branch. - In a lateral fluoroscopic view, the electrode should be no further ventral than the zjoint lucency.
+Placement of the electrode more ventral on the SAP brings the electrode closer to the segmental nerve root; this can increase the risk of inadvertent heating of the segmental nerve root. - For all targets, the introducer should be directed towards the target site until the tip is in contact with bone.
+When the stylet is removed and the electrode is inserted, there will be a 2 mm gap between the active tip and bony endpoint.
+This will achieve the appropriate electrode depth for treatment.
+Ensure that the probe is seated firmly in the introducer before proceeding. - The stylet should always be replaced in the introducer prior to repositioning.
 The electrode is not designed to create new pathways through tissue.

-Thoracic Anatomy
+Lumbar Anatomy

-Fluoroscopic Image: This is an A-P view of a thoracic spine, showing the transverse process, lamina, and rib.
+Fluoroscopic Image: This is an A-P view of a lumbar spine, showing the transverse process and SAP.